-Description: This initiative involves using new technology to update the MS4 inventory, assess MS4 conditions, and create asset management and workflow systems and tools.
+Description: This initiative will involve using new technology to update the MS4 inventory, assess MS4 conditions, and create an asset management system and tools.
 Asset management is a strategic approach to maintaining and sustaining infrastructure in order to deliver services at the lowest overall life cycle cost.
 This method is intended for managing any assets, has traditionally been used for drinking water and wastewater, and is increasingly being used by stormwater utilities.

 Background: A GIS based system inventory was first completed about 15 years ago in preparation for the Town's NPDES permit.
-While maintenance of the inventory is ongoing, some additional work is needed to fully complete the inventory so it can serve as the foundation for comprehensive stormwater workflow, regulatory tracking and asset management needs.
-The Town is in the process of implementing a new workflow management system (CityWorks) and GIS based field inventory capabilities.
-A system condition assessment has not been completed, nor has an asset management system been created.
-It is recommended that sufficient resources be allocated to allow this work to move forward.
+While maintenance of the inventory is ongoing, some additional work is needed to fully complete the inventory so it can serve as the foundation for comprehensive stormwater asset management needs.
+A system/asset condition assessment has not completed, nor has an asset management system been created.